tonsky/tonsky.me/site/blog/centering/index.md

 win@2x.webp

-This is a shame because properly aligned text can make you UI sign:
+This is a shame because properly aligned text can make you UI sing:

 win_fix@2x.webp